mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 - Stacked diffs provide a nice workflow for large changes, but git doesn't have great support for them.
 - Match investment in blog posts to their expected return.
-  - While I love documenting everything I learn, I need for my blog to be financially sustainable, and that can only happen if a large percentage of my full-length articles draw a critical mass of readers who might be interested in my for-profit projects.
+  - While I love documenting everything I learn, I need for my blog to be financially sustainable, and that can only happen if a large percentage of my full-length articles draw readers who might be interested in my for-profit projects.

 ### Goals for next month